Teaching Numbers & Counting to Preschoolers (Singapore)

 - Playdough numbers: Roll playdough "snakes" and shape them into numerals.

-- Large-scale writing: Use chalk on the ground or finger-paint on a large sheet.
+- Large-scale writing: Chalk on the void deck floor or finger-paint on a big sheet.

 - App-based tracing: QuizKin's number tracing feature teaches correct formation with guided stroke sequences.